Alopecia areata: Causes

 Alopecia areata is thought to be a systemic autoimmune disorder in which the body attacks its own anagen hair follicles and suppresses or stops hair growth.
 For example, T cell lymphocytes cluster around affected follicles, causing inflammation and subsequent hair loss.
 Hair follicles in a normal state are thought to be kept secure from the immune system, a phenomenon called immune privilege.
 A breach in this immune privilege state is considered as the cause of alopecia areata.
 A few cases of babies being born with congenital alopecia areata have been reported.
 It is recognized as a type 1 inflammatory disease.

 Alopecia areata is not contagious.
 It occurs more frequently in people who have affected family members, suggesting heredity may be a factor.
 Strong evidence of genetic association with increased risk for alopecia areata was found by studying families with two or more affected members.
 This study identified at least four regions in the genome that are likely to contain these genes.
 In addition, alopecia areata shares genetic risk factors with other autoimmune diseases, including rheumatoid arthritis, type 1 diabetes, and celiac disease.
 It may be the only manifestation of celiac disease.

+Lifestyle factors such as smoking, sleep quality, and obesity may also contribute to the onset and progression of alopecia areata.
+Studies indicate that smokers have a higher risk of developing the condition, potentially due to tobacco-induced Th17-mediated inflammation in hair follicles.
+While some research suggests a link between sleep disorders and alopecia areata, findings remain inconclusive.
+However, since sleep disturbances impact immune function, they may play a role in disease pathogenesis.
+Additionally, obesity is associated with an increased risk of alopecia areata, likely due to adipokine dysregulation, which promotes chronic low-grade inflammation and alters immune response, as seen in other inflammatory skin conditions.

 Endogenous retinoids metabolic defect is a key part of the pathogenesis of the alopecia areata.